Achufam24/hiuiui/README.md

 # Mevn
 To use this project npm install
-To run this project with nodemon - "npx nodemon"
+To run this project with nodemon - "npx nodemon" or npm run dev